AJ-AJ-AJ/LoveDev/README.md

 ## Project Description

 The goal of this project was to create a full stack application using the MERN stack.
 LoveDev is an original idea and it is meant to be a hub for technology inspiration.
 Users will be able to post the developers that inspire them to their personal accounts.
-Users are able to create, update, and delete their posts.
+Users are able to create, read, and delete their accounts.
+Users are also able to create a developer.

 ## Technologies Used